3RN0D3P/Scripts/Ansible/WinRM-Doc/Readme.md

    For Basic or Certificate authentication, make sure that the user is a local account.
 Domain accounts do not work with Basic and Certificate authentication.

-# --------------
 # HTTP 500 Error
-# --------------

-# An HTTP 500 error indicates a problem with the WinRM service.
+ An HTTP 500 error indicates a problem with the WinRM service.
 You can check the following to troubleshoot:

-#    The number of your currently open shells has not exceeded either WinRsMaxShellsPerUser.
+ The number of your currently open shells has not exceeded either WinRsMaxShellsPerUser.
 Alternatively, you did not exceed any of the other Winrs quotas.

-# ---------------
 # Timeout Errors
-# ---------------

-# Sometimes Ansible is unable to reach the host.
+ Sometimes Ansible is unable to reach the host.
 These instances usually indicate a problem with the network connection.
 You can check the following to troubleshoot:

-#    The firewall is not set to block the configured WinRM listener ports.
+ The firewall is not set to block the configured WinRM listener ports.

-#    A WinRM listener is enabled on the port and path set by the host vars.
+ A WinRM listener is enabled on the port and path set by the host vars.

-#    The winrm service is running on the Windows host and is configured for the automatic start.
+ The winrm service is running on the Windows host and is configured for the automatic start.

-# ------------------------
 # Connection Refused Errors
-# ------------------------

-# When you communicate with the WinRM service on the host you can encounter some problems.
+ When you communicate with the WinRM service on the host you can encounter some problems.
 Check the following to help the troubleshooting:

-    # The WinRM service is up and running on the host.
+ The WinRM service is up and running on the host.
 Use the (Get-Service -Name winrm).Status command to get the status of the service.

-    # The host firewall is allowing traffic over the WinRM port.
+ The host firewall is allowing traffic over the WinRM port.
 By default this is 5985 for HTTP and 5986 for HTTPS.

-# Sometimes an installer may restart the WinRM or HTTP service and cause this error.
+ Sometimes an installer may restart the WinRM or HTTP service and cause this error.
 The best way to deal with this is to use the win_psexec module from another Windows host.
-# Failure to Load Builtin Modules
+ Failure to Load Builtin Modules

-# Sometimes PowerShell fails with an error message similar to:
+ Sometimes PowerShell fails with an error message similar to:

-    # The 'Out-String' command was found in the module 'Microsoft.PowerShell.Utility', but the module could not be loaded.
+  The 'Out-String' command was found in the module 'Microsoft.PowerShell.Utility', but the module could not be loaded.

-    # In that case, there could be a problem when trying to access all the paths specified by the PSModulePath environment variable.
+  In that case, there could be a problem when trying to access all the paths specified by the PSModulePath environment variable.

-# A common cause of this issue is that PSModulePath contains a Universal Naming Convention (UNC) path to a file share.
-Additionally,
-# the double hop/credential delegation issue causes that the Ansible process cannot access these folders.
+ A common cause of this issue is that PSModulePath contains a Universal Naming Convention (UNC) path to a file share.
+Additionally, # the double hop/credential delegation issue causes that the Ansible process cannot access these folders.
 To work around this problem is to either:

-    # Remove the UNC path from PSModulePath.
-    # or
-    # Use an authentication option that supports credential delegation like credssp or kerberos.
+  Remove the UNC path from PSModulePath or  Use an authentication option that supports credential delegation like credssp or kerberos.
 You need to have the credential delegation enabled.

-# See KB4076842 for more information on this problem.
+ See KB4076842 for more information on this problem.